 Recommended Time: 3 days, 2 nights

-Get a video tour of the little village we stayed in.
+Watch our video tour of the little village we stayed in:

 The ancient town of Lijiang was once an important stop on the Old Tea Horse Road and it’s one of the most popular places to visit in China.
 Given UNESCO World Heritage Status in 1997 as “an exceptional ancient town set in a dramatic landscape,” the town and its surroundings are indeed stunningly beautiful.